Morales-Research-Corporation/RUsh/crates/README.md

-# Nushell core libraries and plugins
+# Research Unix shell core libraries and plugins

-These sub-crates form both the foundation for Nu and a set of plugins which extend Nu with additional functionality.
+These sub-crates form both the foundation for Rsh and a set of plugins which extend Nu with additional functionality.

 Foundational libraries are split into two kinds of crates: